ovidon83/getyourtester/ai/README.md

 - Automatic retry adds 1-2 seconds on failure
 - Token usage: ~500-1500 tokens per request (depending on diff size)

-## Integration with GetYourTester
+## Integration with FirstQA

-This AI module can be integrated into the main GetYourTester workflow by:
+This AI module can be integrated into the main FirstQA workflow by:

 1. Adding AI insights to GitHub PR comments
 2. Including insights in test request dashboard